Start9Labs/nextcloud-startos/instructions.md

 1. In the desktop client, click the account in the top left, then Settings.
 Click Network, then "Specify proxy manually as" and "SOCKS5 proxy."
 Enter "127.0.0.1" for the Host and "9050" for the port.
 1. Ensure you have the [Tor daemon running on your OS](https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/index).
 1. Back in the desktop client, click the account in the top left, then Add Account.
-1. On the following screen, click "Log in," then enter your Nextcloud Tor server address, which you can copy from the Nextcloud page on your Embassy -> Interfaces - Tor Address.
+1. On the following screen, click "Log in," then enter your Nextcloud Tor server address, which you can copy from your server's Nextcloud page -> Interfaces - Tor Address.
 This must start with *https://* (NOTE: You __will__ need to manually change this) and end with .onion.
 Click Next.
 1. This will launch your browser and prompt you to log in to your account.
 Log in and then grant access as we did for LAN.
 1. You may wish to set up some select folders for remote sync, but for large files, it is best to sync on LAN only, so you can "Skip folders configuration" on the resulting screen if you wish.
 Check your connection by clicking the newly created account in the client app.